Editor’s Note: This post was originally published in July 2022 and has been updated to include additional insights and improved clarity.

 Why should you Invest in Stocks?

 Investing in stocks is a great way to build wealth over time.
-An index is a portfolio of stocks that measures a section of the market, and many indexes track the stock market, but I’ll use the most well-known S&P 500, which is comprised of the top 500 largest publicly traded companies in the US.
-According to a Berkshire Hathaway Study, the S&P 500 returned an average annual return of 10.5% between 1956-2021.
-Even better, over the latest ten years of the study, 2011-2021, the average yearly return was a whopping 14.7%!!!
+An index is a portfolio of stocks that measures a section of the market.
+Many indexes track the stock market, but I’ll use the most well-known, the S&P 500, which is comprised of the 500 largest publicly traded companies in the US.

 When we put into perspective compounding returns of $1,000 at an annual 10.5%, this would be $2,714 in 10 years!
 That’s almost triple your original investment.
 Of course, this level of return isn’t guaranteed due to years when the market can perform better or worse.
-I know this doesn’t seem like much in 10 years, but when investing correctly, you have to remember that it is a marathon, not a sprint.
-I would certainly say it’s a better alternative to the average bank account or Las Vegas slot machine.

 What are some easy ways to invest in Stocks?

-• Mutual Funds
+- Mutual Funds

-• Exchange Traded Funds
+- Exchange Traded Funds

-• Individual Stocks
+- Individual Stocks

-• Options
+- Options

 Mutual Funds

 Above all, A mutual fund is a type of investment vehicle that pools money from investors and invests it into different securities (stocks, bonds, etc.) based on what the fund manager thinks will do well.
-This means that when you invest in a mutual fund, you’re not putting your money directly into individual companies; instead, you’re investing in a group of companies that the fund manager has chosen.
+This means that when you invest in a mutual fund, you’re not putting your money directly into individual companies; instead, you’re investing in a group of companies the fund manager has chosen.

-Look, I get it… this is probably not the sexiest way to invest, I know.
-I’m not making risky bets and personally picking the next Apple, Tesla, or Google, but in my opinion, this is an easy way to invest in stocks along with ETFs.
-I’ve seen tremendous growth doing so as well.
-My approach is the classic ‘buy-and-hold strategy’ (buying stocks and holding on for the long term until you’re ready to retire or use those funds), which has been proven to work by Investopedia!
+I’m not making risky bets or personally picking the next Apple, Tesla, or Google, but in my opinion, this is an easy way to invest in stocks and ETFs.
+I’ve also seen tremendous growth doing so.
+My approach is the classic ‘buy-and-hold strategy’ (buying stocks and holding on for the long term until you’re ready to retire or use those funds), which Investopedia has proven to work!

 Many investment brokerages offer a selection of mutual funds, and they are the best way to invest if you want to do so passively.
 Even target-date mutual funds will automatically risk-adjust over time based on the year you plan to retire.
 For more info, check out FINRAs explanation on Target-Date Funds!
-Here are a few significant brokerages and their mutual fund listings Vanguard, Charles Schwab, and Fidelity.
-It should be noted that there can be minimums of $500-$5,000 to enter a mutual fund, which could initially limit this option.
-But have no fear.
-There are ETFs!

 Exchange Traded Funds (ETF)